Why do we bury the dead?

 Posted by AK Lander | On February 8, 2017 00:00

-Burial is the act of placing one’s dead into the ground, and humans have been doing this for over 100,000 years.
+Burial is the act of placing the dead into the ground, and humans have been doing this for over 100,000 years.
 The traditions involved have changed over time but many of the reasons why have not.

 The main reason for the burying of humans stems from the notion of respect for the dead, which is closely linked to Christianity’s central principle of the dignity of life.
-Christian’s practise in life the philosophy that every human being is worthy of dignity, of respect, and should not be harmed against his will.
+Christian’s practice in life the philosophy that every human being is worthy of dignity, of respect, and should not be harmed against his will.
 This central tenant, a hugely important one to modern civilisation, continues once we have passed away.

 Catholics stress huge significance on human burial and the respect of those that have passed.
 Catholics bury their dead because they acknowledge that death does not destroy or end their relationship with them.
-They believe, in life and in death, that the body must be treated with reverence.
+They believe, in life and death, that the body must be treated with reverence.
 The Diocese of Cleveland sums up the practice thusly.

 “It is our Catholic faith that directs us to bury the body in a sacred place.
 The body is not a thing to be tossed aside; it is not a shell nor a husk but the body of the person we love”.

 Burial is often, in many cultures, intrinsically linked to the belief in an afterlife and sometimes even necessary for one to reach paradise.
 Often items are buried with the dead.
 Tools, food, symbols and weapons, anything that the departed might need on the other side.
-This is practised in many cultures, from the graves of western civilisation to the ancient Egyptians who would bury their Pharos with their vast riches.
+This is practiced in many cultures, from the graves of western civilisation to the ancient Egyptians who would bury their Pharos with their vast riches.

-Burial in this part of the world of course stems from our Judeo-Christian heritage.
+Burial in this part of the world, of course, stems from our Judeo-Christian heritage.
 Christianity has played an enormous role in all kinds of customs and traditions, many of which originated from Judaism.

 It is said in the Torah that even Hashem (God) performed a burial.
 Laying to rest he who delivered the Hebrews from bondage back to their homeland.
 "And [God] buried him (Moses) in the depression in the land of Moab, opposite Beth Peor.
 No man knows the place that he was buried, even to this day” - Deuteronomy 34:6.